franciscobpena/delivery_food_company/README.md

 [Access the Dashboard Here](https://deliveryfoodcompany-dashboardbyfranciscopena.streamlit.app/)

 ## Conclusion
-The dashboard provides the CEO with visibility over key growth metrics, highlighting increases in the number of orders between weeks 6 and 13 of 2022.
+The dashboard provides visibility over key growth metrics, highlighting increases in the number of orders between weeks 6 and 13 of 2022.

 ## Next Steps
 1. Simplify the metrics presented.